 - Teeth not growing properly, in addition to being more susceptible to tartar and tooth deviation.

 - Difficulty pronouncing words as well as the sound of nasal talking as the child gets older.

 What are the causes of cleft lip and cleft palate?

-The cleft of the mouth and palate occurs as a result of the failure of the fusion of the central facial tissues, partially or completely, in the throat or lips, and this leads to an opening in them.
+A cleft palate is caused by the failure of partial or complete fusion of the central facial tissues into the throat or lips, leading to an opening in them.

 The cause of cleft lip and cleft lip is unknown and there is no clear cause for it to date.